I am interested in working with H+B as a performer/designer/technician etc. How should I apply?

 We will keep suitable CVs on file but please only send email copies in order to save on paper and postage.
 Please email them to the relevant person in the company.
-In the case of performers this will normally be one of the Artistic Directors: Bob or Alison.
+In the case of performers this will normally be Bob.

 I would like to find out more about mask and puppetry work.
 Can you offer opportunities yourselves, or give advice as where I can find out more about this area of theatre work?

 We realise that opportunities to gain experience in this field are relatively scarce.
 We provide current information on this website under the ‘Take Part’ banner, and from time to time we will offer classes or training opportunities; again these will be on this website.
 Puppeteers UK host an up-to-date and detailed website about other opportunities that become available.
 This is at www.puppeteersuk.com.

 Can I come and watch a rehearsal and speak with a member of the company?

 Our rehearsals are usually a closed process.
 On rare occasions there may be opportunities to view the rehearsals, but these will be limited to invited people who have some connection the process.

 I am doing some research and would like to know more about H+B. I have questions on the company’s style and methods of working and would like to interview a member of the company.

 Due to the high level of demand from students and others studying theatre practice, we are not normally able to help with requests for information beyond that supplied on our web-site, including the information we provide on this FAQs page.

 What is your mission?